-In Thailand we use it in our currys and soups.
+In Thailand we use it in our curries and soups.
 Our favourite thing is to add it to our rice, here is a useful link which you might want to try.

-Richard and I run our wellness and fitness holiday retreat at the Pavana Health Resort in the quiant rural village of Mae Ann , which is in the Mae Rim District of Chiang Mai.
+Richard and I run our wellness and fitness holiday retreat in the quaint rural village of Mae Ann , which is in the Mae Rim District of Chiang Mai.
 We would love to show you the cultural delights of Thailand , please get in touch we would love to hear from you.

 Healthy wishes Louise!